felix-halim/scrack/README.md

 SkyServer dataset and queries
 ======

-The SkyServer dataset in the data folder consists of a sequence of 585634221 integers which represents the degree of ascension in the Photoobjall table.
+The SkyServer dataset consists of a sequence of 585634221 integers which represents the degree of ascension in the Photoobjall table.
 Originally the degree is a floating point between 0 to 360, but in this dataset, it has been multiplied by 1 million and converted to integers.
+You will need to unzip the skyserver.data.gz in the data folder before using it.

 The SkyServer queries consist of a sequence of 158325 point queries on the ascension column (similarly formatted by multiplying it by 1 million and converted to integers).